Route 66 Times header image

 Because the theater was originally open all year there was a small indoor seating area in the concession building where movie goers could sit in cold weather and watch the movie through a large picture window.

 x Here's a little better look at the sign, tattered and worn as it is.
-It would be nice to see it restored and relit.
-The Hen House Restaurant is right across the road.
+It would have been nice to see it restored and relit.
 I'm not sure of the significance of the bright red bell behind the name on the sign, but there it is.

 Photo(s): 2012